openoms/bitcoin-tutorials/Zeus_to_RaspiBlitz_through_Tor.md

 Download Orbot for Android. https://guardianproject.info/apps/orbot/

-Open orbot.
+Open Orbot.
 Click the `⋮`, select `hidden services ˃`, select `Client cookies`.

 Press the + button on the lower right.
 Type in the the onion address and secret cookie you revealed with `sudo cat /mnt/hdd/tor/lnd_api/hostname`.
  Must enter onion address and add .onion to end in address area.
-For the cookie you need all the information including [cookie] # client : [client] So for example:AbyZXCfghtG+E0r84y/nR # client: myandroid
+For the cookie you
+need all the information including [cookie] # client : [client]
+ So for example:AbyZXCfghtG+E0r84y/nR # client: myandroid

-Go back to orbot's main screen, and select the gear icon under `tor enabled apps`.
+Go back to Orbot's main screen, and select the gear icon under `tor enabled apps`.
 Add `Zeus`, then press back.
 Click `stop` on the big onion logo.
 Exit orbot and reopen it.
 Turn on `VPN Mode`.
-Start your connection to the tor network by clicking on the big onion (if it has not automatically connected already)
+Start your connection to the Tor network by clicking on the big onion (if it has not automatically connected already)

-Make sure go is installed (should be v1.11 or higher) :
+Make sure Go is installed (should be v1.11 or higher):
 ```
 $ go version
 ```